KevinAst/astx-redux-util/SCRIPTS.md

 DEVELOPMENT
 ===========

-start ... convenience alias to 'dev' (that launches development process)
+start ... convenience alias to 'dev' (that launches continous dev process)

-dev ...... launch development process (continuous build/test)
+dev ...... launch development process (continuous integration)

-           NOTE: This REALLY only needs continuous testing ('test:lib:watch'), because that script targets the master src (i.e. no building required).
+           NOTE: Currently this is an alias to test:lib:watch Other options to consider:
+                  - npm run test:all:watch
+                  - npm-run-all --parallel build:watch test:lib:watch

-                 HOWEVER an advantage of the continuous build is that auto-linting is performed!
+                    ... advantage of continuous build is that auto-linting is performed

 BUILDING